Movietone Act:

 Paramount Publix Corporation.
 1 reel.

-Based on the 1909 song by Joseph E. Howard, with lyrics by Will M. Hugh and Frank R. Adams.
+Based on the 1909 song by Joseph E. Howard, with lyrics by Will M. Hough and Frank R. Adams.
 A father cat is visiting his daughter.
 Her boyfriend whistles to her, but she tells him to leave because "My daddy's here."
 He attracts her by tossing a ball on a string (with catnip) through the window.
 She is attracted by the fragrance, and goes out the window to kiss him.

-Murray introduces the bouncing ball: "'I Wonder Who's Kissing Her Now'—the theme song of the traveling man.
-Now the only way to be sure that your wife or sweetie isn't kissing someone else is to keep 'em singing."
-[Voice: "Yeah?
-And how about yourself?"]
-"Huh huh, well just to keep peace in the family, lets all get after the bouncing ball and sing so loud there'll be no room for suspicion.
-Ready?"
+I wonder who's kissing her now -- the theme song of the travelling man.
+Now, the only way to be sure that your wife or sweetie isn't kissing someone else is to keep 'em singing...Well, just to keep peace in the family let's all get after the bouncing ball and sing so loud there'll be no room for suspicion.
+Ready?

 Talkartoon: Bimbo in